-Since the Holy Spirit tells us the problem was false worship of Canaanite gods, it is sinfully wrong to ignore the clear statement of the Holy Spirit and insist, as some Christians insist, that the real problem was homosexuality”. (emphasis his). https://www.gaychristian101.com/shrine-prostitutes.html
+Since the Holy Spirit tells us the problem was false worship of Canaanite gods, it is sinfully wrong to ignore the clear statement of the Holy Spirit and insist, as some Christians insist, that the real problem was homosexuality” (emphasis his).

-The real problem was indeed false worship!
-Rick has even gathered a bevy of leading Evangelical scholars, each of whom oppose the practice of homosexuality but who all agree with this point that the real problem was false worship.
-And a related problem, one of the things that made the idolatrous worship of the Canaanites more heinous than the idolatry of other nations, was their practice of child sacrifice and sexual abandon.
+The real problem was indeed false worship, as Rick points out.
+And a related problem, one of the things that made the idolatrous worship of the Canaanites more heinous than the idolatry of other nations, was their practice of child sacrifice and corrupt sexual practices.
 Israel had only recently escaped their bondage in Egypt and had not yet conquered the Promised Land of Canaan, yet they had already fallen into sin by worshipping the gods of Midian and Moab with sexual abandon.
 Consequently God brought death upon the congregation and 24,000 people were killed in the one day.
 And during that time, while many were committing whoredom and others were weeping because of it, we’re shown one act of one couple: “And, behold, one of the children of Israel came and brought unto his brethren a Midianitish woman in the sight of Moses, and in the sight of the congregation of the children of Israel, who were weeping before the door of the tabernacle.
 And when Phinehas, the son of Eleazar, the son of Aaron the priest, saw it, he rose up from among the congregation, and took a javelin in his hand; And he went after the man of Israel into the tent, and thrust both of them through, the man of Israel, and the woman through her belly.
 So the plague was stayed from the children of Israel” (Num 25:6-8).

 But astonishingly, even before this, when Israel had only just crossed the Red Sea and escaped the Egyptian army, and before the Egyptian corpses had even rotted; and when just days before had been terrified to see the lightning and thunder and the trumpet blasts by angels, and the earthquake which shook the whole mountain as God descended to the top of Sinai; and even while Moses was at the top of Mount Sinai receiving the Ten Commandments written by God’s own finger; the Israelites were down in the camp worshipping a golden calf, most likely in the same way that the Egyptians did.
 The people totally abandoned themselves to the sexual worship and became degraded: “And when Moses saw that the people were naked; (for Aaron had made them naked unto their shame among their enemies…” (Exod 32:25 KJV).

-So, when God gave his people his laws, his ordinances, he gave specific instructions as to how to worship him in purity, without child sacrifice which was sinful; without whoredom which was sinful; without same-sex sex which was sinful.
-But the instructions, the ordinances, he gave in Leviticus chapters 18 and 20, as elsewhere, were nothing to do with religious worship.
-“And the LORD spake unto Moses, Speak unto the children of Israel, and say unto them, I am the LORD your God.
-After the doings of the land of Egypt, wherein ye dwelt, shall ye not do: and after the doings of the land of Canaan, whither I bring you, shall ye not do: neither shall ye walk in their ordinances.
-You shall do my judgments, and keep mine ordinances, to walk therein: I am the LORD your God” (Lev 18:1-4).
+So, when God gave his people his laws, his ordinances, he gave specific instructions as to how to worship him in purity, without child sacrifice which was sinful; without whoredom which was sinful; without incest, which was sinful; without same-sex sex which was sinful.
+But the instructions, the ordinances, he gave in Leviticus chapters 18 and 20, as elsewhere, were nothing to do with religious worship (see Lev 18:1-4).

 The ordinances here referred to were secular, not religious. “(4) In non-religious usage, the word ‘chuqqah’ refers to the customs of the nations: (4a) ‘After the doings of the land of Egypt, wherein ye dwelt, shall ye not do: and after the doings of Canaan, whither I bring you, shall ye not do: neither shall ye walk in their ordinances (Lev 18:3 cf 20:23) (4b) The reason for the requirement to abstain from the pagan practices is that they were considered to be degenerate (Lev 18:30)” (Strong’s Concordance: Hebrew Aramaic Dictionary 2708:4-4b).